 Explanation:

-In the above program, the start the position is initially 0 at each iteration it keeps increasing till the limit len(l), at every iteration when the nested loop finds a smaller element than the element at the position start the values get swapped this continues until the entire list is sorted.
+In the above program, the start The position is initially 0; at each iteration, it keeps increasing till the limit len(l), at every iteration when the nested loop finds a smaller element than the element at the position start The values get swapped, and this continues until the entire list is sorted.

 Analysis Of Selection Sort

 The above expression concludes that this algorithm is proportional to n2.
-Therefore for a given list of size n, the time complexity of selection sort can be expressed as,
+Therefore, for a given list of size n, the time complexity of the selection sort can be expressed as,

 Worst Case Time Complexity [ Big-O ]: O(n2)